amy-wayland/kSZ_Power_Spectra/README.md

 kSZ_angular_power_spectra.py : calculates the angular power spectra for the transverse and longitudinal modes

-kSZ_longitudinal_bispectrum.py : calculates the contribution from the bispectrum for the longitudinal mode

-kSZ_longitudinal_trispectrum.py : calculates the contribution from the trispectrum for the longitudinal mode

-kSZ_transverse_trispectrum.py : calculates the contribution from the trispectrum for the transverse mode
+kSZ_higher_order.py : calculates the contribution to the 3D power spectra from the bispectrum and trispectrum